jon-taffer/joker-poker-wainwright/README.md

-## joker poker
-beat the biggest joke within casino industry
+# joker poker: beat the biggest joke within casino industry

-## idea
 i got no clue on how to calculate rtp cause i'm being bullied by a 60 year old man from warren farm in u.k. (m8 of ralph hamers/martijn van horssen/credit suisse)

 please note best prolly is to make real solitaire experience, by making on win option to bet again, so it drags on or actual makes u 'hold' games